 Her focus is on treating children/youth with developmental disabilities and/or individuals presenting with problem behaviour, and teaching them and their families the skills needed to support them in home.
 She is providing services under the clinical supervision of Board Certified Behaviour Analyst (BCBA), Conrad Leung.

-Dalya has over 6 years experience of working in the field of ABA with children and teens, to decrease problem behaviour, and increase socially acceptable behaviours in the areas of daily living, social skills, and communication.
-Dalya is a graduate of the University of Ottawa (B.Sc), St. Lawrence College (Autism and Behavioural Science), and is working towards completing a Masters in Professional Education in Applied Behaviour Analysis at Western University.
-Dalya is also currently working at the Ontario Autism Program at CHEO.
+Dalya has over 7 years experience of working in the field of ABA with children and teens, to decrease problem behaviour, and increase socially acceptable behaviours in the areas of daily living, social skills, and communication.
+Dalya is a graduate of the University of Ottawa (B.Sc), St. Lawrence College (Autism and Behavioural Science), and has a Masters in Professional Education in Applied Behaviour Analysis from Western University.
+Dalya is also currently working in Behaviour Services- Development & Rehabilitation at CHEO.

-Please note that Dalya is unable to provide services to individuals with a diagnosis of Autism Spectrum Disorder at this time.
+Please note that Dalya is unable to provide services to individuals that are currently on the Behaviour Services waitlist with CHEO at this time.

 Susan graduated with a degree in Psychology in 1995 from Carleton University and has worked within the field of Applied Behaviour Analysis (ABA) for over 24 years in a variety of environments such as schools, daycares, group homes and most recently in a clinical setting at the Autism Intervention Program, Children’s Hospital of Eastern Ontario, as a Senior Therapist.
 Over her career, she has worked with typically developing children as well as children and adults with special needs.